File a ComplaintBoard for Licensing Contractors

 A contractor should contact the awarding authority to file a bid protest.
 However, a complaint may be reported against contractors violating the law, by completing a complaint form.
 All information on the complaint form is considered public record, therefore, to remain anonymous, it must be submitted without the complainant's information.
 Anonymous complaints may not be processed by our Legal Section unless there is sufficient evidence with facts of the allegations.

 If you have been wronged by a licensed contractor, to obtain a copy of the insurance information from a licensee's file, or the bond and insurance from a home improvement contractor, you may submit a "Request" to the Board.
 Please see "Insurance" for further information as to workers' compensation and general liability requirements.
 Financial statements and any guaranty agreement in the license file is considered confidential and not a matter of public record.
 To obtain confidential records, this would require a subpoena with a protection order.

 If a contractor has been paid and has failed to complete the work within 90 days, the consumer may have the contractor arrested by local law enforcement for felony theft in TCA-39-14-154.
 In addition, the law limits the amount of recovery from an unlicensed contractor to only documented expenses.
 An unlicensed contractor does not have the right to obtain a lien if they were required to be licensed.

-Do not pay for all the work or turn over insurance checks to contractors prior to the work being completed The Home Improvement law prohibits requiring payments of more than 1/3 of the contract price prior to the start of work.
-See TCA 39-14-154 for the prosecution process of contractors for felony theft; failing to refund money or performing the work within 90 days.
+Do not pay for all the work or turn over insurance checks to contractors prior to the work being completed.
+The Home Improvement law prohibits requiring payments of more than 1/3 of the contract price prior to the start of work.
+See TCA 39-14-154 for the prosecution process of contractors for felony theft; failing to refund money or failing to perform the work within 90 days of the start date.

 - Helpful Information For Flood Victims